weismanm12/movies-analysis/README.md

 - **genres**: Contains all distinct genres a movie can be tagged as.
 - **movie_genres**: Mapping table between movies and genres table identifying all genres a movie has.
 ---
-## Creating PostgreSQL database and Loading Cleaned Data
+## Creating PostgreSQL Database and Loading Cleaned Data

 After the raw data was thoroughly cleaned and transformed, a PostgreSQL database called `movies` was created for storage.
 To view the SQL code, view the [database creation script](database_creation_script.sql).
 The cleaned data was then loaded into the movies database via sqlalchemy.
 See the this process in the [data loading notebook](data_loading.ipynb).